vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Magic Mushrooms.md

 ---
 - Light seems to bend around these mushrooms.
 Sleepers don't notice this fact.
 It bends further the closer you are to the *Feywild* or something from the *Feywild*.
 - When holding the mushroom, there's a slight tug.
 It's barely noticeable, and sleepers don't notice it at all.
 It leads to the nearest *Feywild Portal*, probably manifesting as another fairy ring of magic mushrooms.
+- Iron or things containing iron diminish these phenomenon based on their proximity to it.
+It can be completely negated this way, reducing them to ordinary magic mushrooms.